As of 14 August 2025

 7. Retention

-We keep personal data only as long as necessary for the purposes described above and to meet legal duties.
-We apply these criteria:
+We retain personal data only as long as necessary for the purposes described above and to comply with legal obligations.

 • Contract and project files: for the duration of the engagement and the time needed to handle queries or possible claims arising from the engagement.